 A list of features of SharePoint Lists wouldn’t be complete without plugging the 365Automate Charts and Dashboards solution which will instantly render a beautiful visualisation of the data in your list.
 Since we’ve already mentioned an ‘Orders and customers’ example above, here’s some visualisation ideas:

-Check out the Dashboard Designer for more info on our charts solution (which has a pretty awesome free tier).
+Check out the Dashboard Designer for more info on our charts solution (which has a 30 day free trial).